kyookuhmbuh/kyookuhmbuh.github.io/_posts/2024-06-26-yet-another-ugly-way-to-implement-cpos.md

 ### Proper customization points

-I took the formal criteria for proper customization points from the article "[Why tag_invoke is not the solution I want](https://brevzin.github.io/c++/2020/12/01/tag-invoke/)".
+I took the formal criteria for proper customization points from the article "[Barry Revzin: Why tag_invoke is not the solution I want](https://brevzin.github.io/c++/2020/12/01/tag-invoke/)".

 1. The ability to see clearly, in code, what the interface is that can (or needs to) be customized.
 2. The ability to provide default implementations that can be overridden, not just non-defaulted functions.